 5 restaurant accounting software tips

-Running a restaurant is exciting, but it often comes with an endless to-do list.
-Some of the tasks are vital (such as doing the accounts), but can be overwhelming at the end of a busy week.
-So how can we make restaurant accounting easier and simpler?
+Running a restaurant is exciting, but it comes with an endless to-do list.
+So how can you make the accounting simpler?

 So it's wise to think about restaurant accounting software before you open your restaurant.
 You'll need a system that is: